bahtiyartan/troia/docs/25Operators.rst

 +---------------+---------------------------------+

 Elements of second logical operator set are OR, AND and NOT.
 This operators are not elements of TROIA language, they are just used in SQL commands that written inside TROIA codes.
-This operators are not supported on if, where or loop statement conditions etc.
+This operators are not supported on if, where or loop statement conditions etc. Although these are not used as logical operators, it is not recommended to define variables with this names.

 Assignment
 --------------------